“Foreign Exchange Risk Management Spillovers Across the Production Network” Last revised, September 2025 Job Market Paper

 Abstract: This paper uncovers the substantial foreign exchange risks faced by U.S. firms, despite most international trade being invoiced in U.S. dollars.
 These risks arise due to spillovers through the production network and fluctuations in foreign demand when exchange rates change.
 Using new hand-collected data from firms’ annual reports, I document that U.S. firms actively hedge foreign exchange risks using financial derivatives.
 I develop the first model of hedging in a production network and show that hedging by upstream or downstream firms can stabilize a firm’s performance due to shared risk exposures.
 This positive spillover effect operates through firms’ financial constraints: hedging stabilizes firms’ borrowing costs and the prices they charge connected firms.
 Exploiting two major USD–Euro exchange rate swings, I find that hedging by connected firms is as effective as a firm’s own hedging in stabilizing performance.
 Additionally, firms at the extremities of the production and trade network are more likely to hedge.
 Calibrating the model to U.S. data, I show that these spillover effects boost aggregate output and reduce prices.

-“Beyond the Fundamentals: How Media-Driven Narratives Influence Cross-Border Capital Flows” with Eswar Prasad and Isha Agarwal Oct.
-29, 2024 [NBER WP #33159] [IZA] [SSRN]
+“Beyond the Fundamentals: Cross-Country Media Narrative Dispersion and Global Capital Flows” with Eswar Prasad and Isha Agarwal Last revised, February 2026 [NBER WP #33159] [IZA] [SSRN] UPDATE!

-Selected Presentations: NBER Chinese Economy Working Group Meeting Spring 2025 (Boston, MA), JCF Information, Contracts and Firms Conference (Bocconi Univ., Italy), 9th Monash-Paris-Warwick-Zurich-CEPR Text-As-Data Workshop, 17th FIW Research Conference ‘International Economics’ (Vienna Univ. of Economics and Business), The 1st Workshop on LLMs and Generative AI for Finance (NYU)
+Selected Presentations: RCFS Winter Conference 2026 (San Juan, Puerto Rico), Midwest Finance Association (MFA) Annual Meeting 2026 (Chicago, IL), NBER Chinese Economy Working Group Meeting Spring 2025 (Boston, MA), JCF Information, Contracts and Firms Conference (Bocconi Univ., Italy), 9th Monash-Paris-Warwick-Zurich-CEPR Text-As-Data Workshop, 17th FIW Research Conference ‘International Economics’ (Vienna Univ. of Economics and Business), The 1st Workshop on LLMs and Generative AI for Finance (NYU)

 Coverage: VoxChina, Central Banking, Devdiscourse, Allnews.ch